catamphetamine/libphonenumber-js/README.md

   * Pure javascript, doesn't require any 3rd party libraries.
   * Metadata size is just about 80 KiloBytes while the original `libphonenumber` metadata size is about 200 KiloBytes.
+  * Can search for phone numbers in text.
   * Doesn't parse alphabetic phone numbers like `1-800-GOT-MILK`.
   * Doesn't parse or format ["carrier codes"](https://github.com/googlei18n/libphonenumber/blob/master/FALSEHOODS.md): they're only used in Colombia and Brazil, and only when dialing within those countries from a mobile phone to a fixed line number.
   * Doesn't parse or format special local-only phone numbers: emergency phone numbers like `911`, ["short codes"](https://support.twilio.com/hc/en-us/articles/223182068-What-is-a-short-code-), numbers starting with a [`*`](https://github.com/googlei18n/libphonenumber/blob/master/FALSEHOODS.md), etc.